 “Our goal in providing bariatric surgery is not necessarily to make you skinny, but it’s to make you a lot healthier, make you feel better and help you live longer,” says Chris Hower, M.D., a general and bariatric surgeon at Mayo Clinic Health System in Eau Claire.

 Dr. Hower notes that bariatric surgery is for people with a body mass index (BMI) over 40 and typically 100 pounds over their ideal weight.
 It may be performed on patients with a BMI of 35 or more who have an additional disease associated with being overweight, such as diabetes, hypertension, sleep apnea or degenerative joint disease.

 “Bariatric surgery is really about changing overall behaviors and lifestyles,” Dr. Hower says .
 “We educate people to change the behaviors that led to them becoming where they are as far as their weight goes — and that takes time.”

-Unlike other surgeries where a patient may be evaluated one day and have surgery the next week, patients considering bariatric surgery complete a multi-disciplinary, pre-operative program where they work with psychologists, therapists, nutritionists, exercise physiologists, internal medicine doctors and other experts well before their surgery.
+Unlike other surgeries where a patient may be evaluated one day and have surgery the next week, patients considering bariatric surgery complete a multidisciplinary, preoperative program in which they work with psychologists, therapists, nutritionists, exercise physiologists, internal medicine doctors and other experts well before their surgery.
 Afterwards, they meet with many team members again to ensure they’re making the necessary lifestyle changes for long-term success.
-Dr. Hower finds that most patients, at their five-year checkup, have lost and kept off 65 percent of their excess weight.
+Dr. Hower finds that most patients, at their five-year checkup, have lost and kept off 65% of their excess weight.

-To be successful, patients have to be committed and willing to change – as Swoboda has.
+To be successful, patients have to be committed and willing to change — as Leslie has.